-7.9.8 "Heat Grip" (optional)
+7.9.8 "Heating" (optional)

-- Press the UP or DOWN button until the "Heat Grip" menu appears on the matrix display.
-Pressing the SET button opens the menu. - Use the UP or DOWN button to navigate through the menu.
-Use the SET button to select a heating level or to switch off the heated grips.
+- Press UP or DOWN button until the "Heating" menu appears on the matrix display.
+Pressing the SET button opens the menu. - Use the SET button to select a heating level or to switch off the heated grips.